 How to Grow Watermelon for Beginners

 Like other melons, watermelons grow along the ground on vines and come in various sizes.
-Your local store may only offer a few varieties, so by growing them in your home garden, you will be able to give a few lesser known varieties a try.
+Your local store may only offer a few varieties, so by growing them in your home garden, you will be able to experiment by growing a few lesser known varieties.

 There are several watermelon varieties available; some of the most common to choose from include: